Armenia entry requirements for Italy passport holders

 Proof of departure from Armenia

-Immigration may ask for a return or onward ticket at the border.
+Immigration officers at Yerevan's airport routinely ask for a return or onward ticket before stamping you in.
 Have a printed or digital copy of your flight booking ready.
-This is not always checked, but airlines often enforce it before boarding.
+Budget airlines like Wizz Air also check this at check-in.

 Recommended